jackeys/Power-Armor-to-the-People/Documentation/Description.md

 RaiderOverhaul.esp
 ```

 If you don't have some of these mods installed, the order should still be maintained for the ones that you do.
+These mods don't necessarily need to be right next to each other in the order - other mods can be in between them - so long as this is the order these specific mods are in.

 ## Installing Mid-Playthrough